jsulmont/sparkplug-cpp/README.md

 - All Sparkplug B 2.2 message types (NBIRTH, NDATA, NDEATH, DBIRTH, DDATA, DDEATH, NCMD, DCMD, STATE)
 - Sequence number management and validation
 - Birth/Death sequence (bdSeq) tracking
-- Metric aliases for bandwidth efficiency (Report by Exception)
+- Metric aliases for bandwidth efficiency (enabling Report by Exception at application layer)
 - TLS/SSL support with mutual authentication (client certificates)
 - Thread-safe EdgeNode and HostApplication classes
 - Device management APIs
 - Command handling (NCMD/DCMD callbacks)
 - Host Application STATE messages

+**Note on Report by Exception (RBE):** The library provides the transport mechanisms (aliases, efficient messaging) that enable RBE, but implementing the actual RBE logic (deciding when metrics have "changed" based on thresholds, deadbands, etc.) is the responsibility of your application code.
+This separation of concerns keeps the library protocol-focused while giving you full control over domain-specific change detection.

 ### Partially Implemented
 The following Sparkplug B data types are defined but not yet supported in PayloadBuilder: